As a child care provider or school maintenance staff, you can take simple steps to ensure the safety and well-being of the children in your care.

 How do I know if my school or child care facility has lead paint?

 - Find out when your school or child care facility was built.
-If the facility was built before 1978 assume it has lead paint unless it has been tested and found not to have lead paint.
+If the facility was built before 1978, assume it has lead paint unless it has been tested by a certified renovator or lead inspector/risk assessor and found not to have lead paint.

-- Have your school or child care facility professionally tested for lead.
+- Have your school or child care facility tested by a certified lead inspector/risk assessor or a licensed lead-safe contractor for lead.

-How can schools and child care facilities fafely make repairs or renovations?
+How can schools and child care facilities safely make repairs or renovations?

 - Become certified to conduct lead-safe work or hire a lead certified professional for maintenance or renovations.
 It's the law!
 See Renovation, Repair and Painting (RRP) FAQs for Child Care and Schools.